mattb112885/clusterDbAnalysis/README.md

 * $ROOT/genbank/: Location for all GENBANK files (see /doc/INSTALL for details)
 * $ROOT/raw/: Location for all RAW files (see /doc/INSTALL for details)
 * $ROOT/scripts/: Contains "dead-end" \ convenient wrapper scripts to do common analysis tasks.
-* $ROOT/src/: Contains modules that can be executed after loading up the data using main scripts.
+* $ROOT/src/: Contains modules that can be executed after loading up the data using setup scripts.

-## Folders created by the main scripts
+## Folders created by the setup scripts

 * $ROOT/blastn_res/: BLASTN all vs. all results
 * $ROOT/blastres/: BLASTP all vs. all results